© Harald Schmitt, Feller Maximiner Wein e.V.

 -installation of a book tree made from an oak trunk

--Reference to the old district names with signposting
+-Reference to the old district names with signage

--Welcome signs made from slate in different languages
+-Welcome signs made from slate in various languages

 -Sayings and country proverbs